mikee47/IFS/README.rst

 However, the :library:`LittleFS` has excellent metadata support and is ideal for storing configuration information.
-This can be done using :IFS::FileSystem::`setUserAttribute` and read using :IFS::FileSystem::`getUserAttribute` or :IFS::FileSystem::`enumAttributes`.
+This can be done using :cpp:method:`IFS::FileSystem::setUserAttribute` and read using :cpp:method:`IFS::FileSystem::getUserAttribute` or :cpp:method:`IFS::FileSystem::enumAttributes`.

 .. note::